cogent3/Cogent3Workshop/docker/README.md

 ## Inside the Docker Container

-Once inside the Docker container, you will be in the `/workspace` directory containing all the files in the /docker/workspace folder in your host OS.
+Once inside the Docker container, you will be in the `/workspace` directory containing all the files that are in the directory in your host OS you were currently in when you ran the docker run command.
 You can use the `cd` command to navigate to other directories in the container.
-Note the workspace directory is mounted to your host OS workspace directory so any files you create there in the container will persist between container sessions.
+Note the workspace directory is mounted to your host OS's directory so any files you create there in the container will persist between container sessions.

 ## Cleaning Up